8 Hours the movie premieres

-Like every other producers, Kunduna and Gara faced various challenges in the industry including difficulties in raising capital to finance and improve project and shortage of skills causing the film to pass through several editors who failed to complete the post production on time.
+Like every other producers, Kanduna and Gara faced various challenges in the industry including difficulties in raising capital to finance and improve project and shortage of skills causing the film to pass through several editors who failed to complete the post production on time.

-Kunduna believes the film industry would change for the better if filmmakers manage to be consistency in production for it influences mass production of films.
+Kanduna believes the film industry would change for the better if filmmakers manage to be consistency in production for it influences mass production of films.

 “Continuing to do what we love, which is filmmaking, I believe consistency sharpens our art and it may also influence mass production of films which is good for building an industry,” he said.

 8 Hours is a low budget film written and directed by David Kanduna who produced it with Tinotenda Gara.
 The film consists of a manageable crew and cast.
 8 Hours features Chris Timbe, Antonio Sipriano, Penelope Togara, Blessing Sikelo and David Kanduna.